Specification

 Data Ingestion

-It should be made clear that it’s not the goal of this document to standardize the data ingestion techniques.
-Information here is given only to illustrate how new data can be continuously added into the system in alignment with the properties we want to see as a result.
+It is not the goal of this document to standardize the data ingestion techniques.
+This section exists only to illustrate how new data can be continuously added into the system in alignment with the properties we want to see in Root Datasets.

-The process of ingestion itself plays a very limited role in the system.
-When interacting with external data we cannot make any assumptions about the guarantees that the external source provides - we cannot rely on the external data being immutable, on being highly-available, we can’t even be sure the domain that hosts it will still be there the next day.
-So the ingestion step is all about getting the data into the system as fast as possible, where all its properties can be preserved.
+When interacting with data on the web we cannot make any assumptions about the guarantees the external source provides - we cannot tell if data is immutable, or if it’s replicated for availability, we can’t even be sure the domain that hosts it will still exist the next day.
+The ingestion step is about getting the data into the system as efficiently as possible, where all such properties can be guaranteed and made explicit by Root Datasets.

-Although we aspire to reach a state where all authoritative data publishers push new events into the system as soon as those occur, we realize that this level of integration is hard to achieve.
-We believe that for a long time the vast majority of data will be ingested via the pull model, where the system periodically scans a remote data source and ingests the latest updates.
+Although we aspire to reach a state where all authoritative data publishers push new events into the datasets as soon as those occur, we realize that this level of integration will take time to achieve.
+We believe that for a long time the vast majority of data will be ingested via the polling model, where the system periodically scans a remote data source and ingests the latest updates.

 - Fetch phase - Obtains the data from some external source (e.g. HTTP/FTP) in its original raw form.